MCP Configuration

 Quick Start

 Section titled “Quick Start”1.
-Create the Configuration File
+Add a Server from the CLI

 Section titled “2.
 Start Cosine”cos startCosine will automatically discover and connect to your configured MCP servers.